Blog

 • Matrix: A multi-purpose window that boasts an order-entry tool and gives you insight into market depth, as well as buy and sell signals.

-In addition to being a powerful charting tool in its own right, TradeStation is a great discount broker.
+In addition to being a powerful charting tool in its own right, TradeStation is a great broker, particularly for day traders.

 Considering its low fees and low barrier to entry, TradeStation is well worth considering for both charts and actually executing trades.